 Megan Roberts is the Associate Director of Programs and Finance for the Sewanee Writers’ Conference administrator.
 A 2003 graduate of the University of the South, she received her MFA in fiction from the Sewanee School of Letters in 2013.
-She lives in Sewanee with her husband Haynes and daughter Millie.
+She lives in Sewanee with her husband, Haynes, and their daughters, Millie and Jane.

 Adam Latham, admissions and creative writing administrator of the Sewanee Writers' Conference, graduated from the University of the South and attended the Conference as a Sewanee Scholar in fiction.
 He holds a master's degree in publishing from New York University, where he received the Oscar Dystel Fellowship.
 His publishing and marketing experience includes working as director of development for Folio Literary Management.

 Amy Arthur’s poems have appeared or are forthcoming in Blackbird, Birmingham Poetry Review, Unsplendid, and elsewhere.
 She holds an MFA in poetry from Johns Hopkins University, where she works as an editorial assistant to The Hopkins Review.
 During the summer she serves as Summer Director for the Sewanee Young Writers' Conference.

 Samuel Fox is an assistant at the Union Literary Agency in New York and previously served as an intern with The Paris Review.
 He is a 2012 graduate of the University of the South, where he worked on staff at the Sewanee School of Letters, the Sewanee Young Writers' Conference, and the University Writing Center.